Nushell

 Important

-) first loads the entire Standard Library into scope and then imports the submodules.
+As mentioned in Using Modules, this form (like use std *) first loads the entire Standard Library into scope and then imports the submodules.
 In contrast, the slash-separated versions in #1 and #2 above only import the submodule and will be much faster as a result.

 The Standard Library Candidate Module

-If you are interested in adding to the Standard Library, please submit your code via PR to the Candidate module in that repository.
+If you are interested in adding to the Standard Library, please submit your code via PR to the std-rfc module in that repository.
 We also encourage you to install this module and provide feedback on upcoming candidate commands.

 More details